What Is Schwarzbier?

 “You can do crazy over-the-top things, but can you just brew a simple beer?” says Lukey.

-Additionally, because a schwarzbier is a lager it requires extra time in the tanks.
-This can be a tricky proposition in a brewhouse where turning tanks more quickly means you brew more beer, which in turn means you have more opportunity to boost your bottom line.
+Additionally, because a schwarzbier is a lager, extra time is required in the tanks.
+This can be a tricky proposition in a brewhouse where turning tanks more quickly means you brew more beer and have more opportunities to boost your bottom line.

-At Necromancer, Hughes ferments their schwarzbier for as long as possible, typically eight weeks.
-“Especially with a dark beer, you have to lager those suckers for a long time to get the flavor right, “ says Hughes.
+When Hughes brewed a schwarzbier at Necromancer, she fermented for as long as possible, typically eight weeks.
+“Especially with a dark beer, you have to lager those suckers for a long time to get the flavor right,“ says Hughes.
 “I’d make them all the time and make them a house beer if I could, but they take up tank space.”

-Similarly Lukey says, “I tell my boss you’re not my boss, the beer is the boss because it tells me when it’s ready,” says Lukey.
+Similarly, Lukey says, “I tell my boss you’re not my boss; the beer is the boss because it tells me when it’s ready.”

 May the Schwartz Be With You